Apple Walnut Butternut Squash

 Gluten Free Turkey Mushroom Soup

-Turkey Mushroom Soup is on the menu at our house this week!
-The base for this soup is a delicious stock that I make every year with the remnants of our Thanksgiving turkey.
+I always make this soup after the rush of the holidays is over and we settle into winter.
+The base is a delicious stock that I make every year with the remnants of the Thanksgiving turkey.
 This rich, golden goodness adds great depth of flavor to soups and stews.
 Check out this link to see how easy it is to make your own delicious, gluten free stock.

 This post contains affiliate links.